bemit/orbiter-annotations-util/README.md

 }
 ```

-Get value of the annotation:
+Get value of the Annotation:

 ```php
 <?php